Differentially Private Learning of Exponential Distributions: Simple Algorithms and Tight Bounds: Conclusion

 \section{Conclusion}

-We introduce the first differentially private algorithms for learning Exponential distributions and utilize them as building blocks for learning Pareto distributions.
-Our results reveal a novel phase transition in the role of the rate parameter $\lambda$: depending on its magnitude, either the MLE-based or the quantile-based approach is superior.
-We resolved this tension with an adaptive best-of-both algorithm that adaptively selects the better approach.
-Additionally, we proved lower bounds that match our upper bounds up to logarithmic factors, establishing near-tight sample complexity.
-We further showed that moving from pure to approximate differential privacy removes the dependency on externally provided bounds, underscoring a structural difference between the two regimes.
+We introduced a simple differentially private algorithm for learning exponential distributions based on direct private quantile estimation.
+This approach avoids dependence on fragile mean-based estimators and leads to clean guarantees with near-optimal sample complexity.
+We further showed how exponential learning enables private estimation for Pareto distributions, and proved matching lower bounds up to logarithmic factors.
+Finally, we demonstrated that approximate DP removes the need for externally supplied parameter bounds.

 Looking ahead, several directions remain open.
 Can our techniques be extended to multi-parameter exponential families or to mixtures?
 What are the precise tradeoffs for other heavy-tailed distributions?
-And more broadly, can adaptive best-of-both strategies be systematically developed for other problems in private statistics?
+And more broadly, can our strategy be systematically developed for other problems in private statistics?
 We hope this work motivates further exploration of learning additional heavy-tailed distributions under differential privacy.